borntofrappe/project-euler/013 - Large Sum/README.md

 ## Notice

-As in the previous problem describing an array of ten thousand digits, I made the decision not to display the entirety of the sequence.
+As in a previous problem describing an array of ten thousand digits, I made the decision not to display the entirety of the sequence.
 On the [freeCodeCamp platform](https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-13-large-sum) you can attest the validity of the solution on the larger data structure.

 ## Notes

-As with previous problems, the most direct approach is immediately questioned as a valid option.
+As with previous challenges, I am forced to immediately doubt the most direct approach.
 Let's investigate why that is, however.

 Consider the following snippet: